micahvandegrift/micahvandegrift.github.io/CV.md

 OA Publication Quality. **Webinar co-moderator** Library Publishing Coalition Professional Development series.
 Panel discussion featuring representatives from the Open Access Scholarly Publishers Association and Directory of Open Access Journals.

+Federal Open Policies Operation - Phase III. **Outreach and informational toolkit** Collaborative project of FSU Librarians and interns with documents, slides, and other materials for constructing an outreach program about federal public access mandates.
+To be released on Open Science Framework upon completion.

 2016
 ----
 Discover DH: Introduction to Digital Humanities Theories and Methods. **Training series** Presenter and co-planner of this semester long series. [https://doi.org/10.6084/m9.figshare.4287263.v1](https://doi.org/10.6084/m9.figshare.4287263.v1)